munjed-ab/finance/README.md

 ## License

 This project is licensed under the MIT License.
+All the artwork provided are form [Freepik](https://www.freepik.com/)